AjayMondal69/iUnlocker-Sapphire/README.md

 ***
 # Requirements:
 * 64bit Device.
-* Android 11 Or Android 12.
+* Android 11+ +Including Android 13)
 * Snapdragon Processor.
+Do not try in mdk, it my cause bootloop
 * Magisk 24.3 not required but for OTA Updates.
 * Termux | not required but for the unlocker & the cleaner.
 ***